deepakk87/assignment/Ticket_Breakdown.md

 Acceptance Criteria
 * Able to update/view customAgentId via UI
-* End to End testing
+* End to End testing [Manual and automated if exists]
 * Unit test for UI

 #### Task 4 : Code changes for the reporting [1 hr]
 If customAgentId exist use that otherwise use InternalId

 * Without these changes report should still work.
-* After the changes we can see report
+* After the changes we can see updated reports with `customAgentId`

 Acceptance Criteria
-* Updated Reports which displays customAgentId if it exists.
+* Updated Reports which displays `customAgentId` if it exists.
 * Unit Test changes
 * Acceptance Test changes
+* End to End testing [Manual and automated if exists]